 With a PC, there are a ton of things to consider before you even hit play.
 Which launcher is the game on?
 Does your PC meet the minimum requirements?
 Which graphics optimizations are necessary?
 Do you need to update your GPU drivers before playing?
 Do you actually need to upgrade your core hardware to get a decent experience?

 The PS5 and Xbox Series X are closer to decent gaming PCs in terms of raw hardware and architecture than any previous console generation.
-While that may not last for long — or at all thanks to Nvidia, apparently — I’d much prefer to live with slightly fewer pixels and marginally downgraded lighting effects for the simplicity that consoles offer. — OC
+While that may not last for long — or at all thanks to NVIDIA, apparently — I’d much prefer to live with slightly fewer pixels and marginally downgraded lighting effects for the simplicity that consoles offer. — OC

 Console vs PC: Have your say!

-It’s pretty clear there are various pros and cons for buying a gaming console instead of a PC and vice-versa.
+It’s pretty clear there are various pros and cons to buying a gaming console instead of a PC and vice-versa.
 Two of our writers have had their say, now we want to hear from you!
 Which should you buy: a brand new PS5 or Xbox Series X or a powerful gaming PC today?
 Cast your vote in the poll below.